 9 - Discourage Multitasking At Work

-When an employee tries to juggle two tasks at a time, the chances are that they end up underperforming both the tasks because multitasking can increase mistakes instead of getting them done instantly.
+When an employee tries to juggle two tasks at a time, the chances are that they end up underperforming both tasks because multitasking can increase mistakes instead of getting them done instantly.
 That’s why it’s better to concentrate on one task at a time so that it can be done with perfection.

 10 – Communicate With Employees Effectively

-It is very important for managers to have effective communication among employees so that there will be no communication gap because it restricts an employee’s ability to understand things.
+It is very important for managers to have effective communication among employees so that there will be no communication gap, because it restricts an employee’s ability to understand things.
 Using this approach, employee productivity increases because they feel directly associated with the organization’s mission and goals.

-11 - Set Realistic Goals for Employees
+11 - Prioritize Tasks To Set Realistic Goals for Employees

 Setting meaningful goals for your business and employees can drive better performance and higher productivity.
 It can also encourage employees to collaborate and work as a team.